Saudi Arabia–United States relations: Allegations of funding terrorism

 According to a 2009 U.S. State Department communication by Hillary Clinton, United States Secretary of State, (disclosed as part of the Wikileaks U.S. 'cables leaks' controversy in 2010) "donors in Saudi Arabia constitute the most significant source of funding to Sunni terrorist groups worldwide".
 Part of this funding arises through the zakat (an act of charity dictated by Islam) paid by all Saudis to charities and amounts to at least 2.5% of their income.
 Although many charities are genuine, others allegedly serve as fronts for money laundering and terrorist financing operations.
 While many Saudis contribute to those charities in good faith believing their money goes toward good causes, it has been alleged that others know full well the terrorist purposes to which their money will be applied.

 In September 2016, Congress passed the Justice Against Sponsors of Terrorism Act that would allow relatives of victims of the September 11 attacks to sue Saudi Arabia for its government's alleged role in the attacks.

 Saudi Arabia was involved in the CIA-led Timber Sycamore covert operation to train and arm Syrian rebels.
 Some American officials worried that Syrian rebels being supported had ties to al-Qaeda.
 In October 2015, Saudi Arabia delivered 500 U.S.-made TOW anti-tank missiles to anti-Assad rebels.
 Reports indicate that some TOW missiles have ended up in the hands of al-Qaeda in Syria and the Islamic State.

 Human rights of Saudi Arabia

-Democratic Rep. Jamie Raskin initiated a letter to Saudi Crown Prince Mohammad bin Salman which called for him to release all political prisoners.
+Democratic Rep. Jamie Raskin initiated a letter to Crown Prince of Saudi Arabia Mohammad bin Salman which called for him to release all political prisoners.
 The letter was backed by 21 Democratic House representatives and one Republican lawmaker.

 Freedom of religion

-In the 2018 State Department Report on International Religious Freedom, Ambassador at Large Sam Brownback condemned the Kingdom of Saudi Arabia for its religious freedom abuses.
+In the 2018 the State Department Report on International Religious Freedom, Ambassador at Large Sam Brownback condemned the Saudi Arabia for its religious freedom abuses.
 Brownback described Saudi Arabia as "one of the worst actors in the world on religious persecution" and hoped to see "actions take place in a positive direction".
 The report detailed discrimination against and maltreatment of Shiite Muslims in Saudi Arabia.
 The report cites the mass execution of 34 individuals in April 2019, out of which a majority were Shiite Muslims.